-That was the year the Civil War ended.
+That was the last year of the Civil War.
 Her ancestors must have been desperate to get away from the fighting back east.
 Why else would they choose to move way out here and live in this hot, dry valley?

 “Were they ranchers?”
 I asked.